ModelChecker/moxi-mc-flow/README.txt

 - The timeout time for benchmarking is only for the model checker call.
 For example, with a timeout of 10, a call to modelcheck.py could take 12 seconds if the translation took 3 seconds and the model checking call took 9 seconds.

+- Memouts are reported based on the underlying process being killed due to the call to `ulimit -v 8000000` in each benchmarking script.

 - We do not benchmark btormc using kind since there is a bug in its implementation (https://github.com/Boolector/boolector/issues/220)